mlcommons/ck/README.md

 ============

-We've developed Collective Knowledge Framework and Repository (CK) primerily to simplify code/data/model sharing and crowdsource our experimentation with machine learning in our interdisciplinary research projects (such as designing faster, smaller, more power efficient and reliable computer systems using predictive analytics).
+We've developed Collective Knowledge Framework and Repository (CK) primarily to simplify code/data/model sharing and crowdsource our experimentation with machine learning in our own interdisciplinary research projects (such as designing faster, smaller, more power efficient and reliable computer systems using predictive analytics).
+However, after our colleagues started successfully using it in other projects, we decided to make it public.

-CK is a light-weight, portable, modular and python-based framework, repository, web service and SDK to organize, describe, cross-link and share user code, data, experimental setups and meta information as unified, cross-linked and reusable components
+CK is an open-source, light-weight, portable, modular and python-based framework, repository, web service and SDK to organize, describe, cross-link and share user code, data, experimental setups and meta information as unified, cross-linked and reusable components